 Wildlife was more active before the heat of the day set in and they disappeared into the forest.
 We could easily walk back to the hotel for lunch and lie by the pool before going back in for the afternoon.

 What to Pack for Iguazu

-Consider bringing some plastic ponchos to toss over you if the spray gets really bad.
+- Bring plastic ponchos to toss over you if the spray gets really bad.
 It can really depend.
 I needed a poncho on my first trip but didn’t use one at all on my second.

 - A water bottle, the jungle days get hot.
 I really like S’well bottles and never leave home without one.
 It keeps your water cold for 24 hours so it’s always fresh, and the insulation also prevents condensation (keeping the rest of your bag dry).

 - Protection from the sun: sunscreen, a hat, & sunglasses.